From Appalachian State University Policy Manual

 3.4 9-Month Equivalent Salary

 - For faculty, this is the portion of the base salary less any continuing supplemental administrative stipends built into the base salary.
-For 12-month EHRA employees, the 9-month equivalent salary is calculated as 9/11th of the base salary.
-For 10-month EHRA employees, the ratio is 9/10th of the base salary.
+For 12-month EHRA Non-Faculty employees, the 9-month equivalent salary is calculated as 9/12th of the base salary.
+For 10-month and 11-month EHRA Non-Faculty employees, the ratio is 9/10th and 9/11th, respectively, of the base salary.

 3.5 Supplemental Compensation

-- For faculty, all extra compensation paid through the University Payroll Office beyond the 9-month equivalent salary, regardless of funding source.
+- For faculty, all extra compensation paid through University Payroll beyond the 9-month equivalent salary, regardless of funding source.
+For EHRA Non-Faculty employees, this includes all extra compensation paid through University Payroll beyond the base salary, regardless of funding source.
 This includes, but is not limited to, activities such as conducting seminars, workshops, and training; teaching distance education courses; dual employment payments from other state agencies; internal grant stipends; administrative stipends; external grant and contract stipends and teaching summer courses.

 4 Policy and Procedure Statements